-- 4.1 Tackling empty properties supports the key priorities in the Council's Corporate Plan and the Empty Property Strategy. - 4.2 There are currently around 2341 empty and unfurnished properties in the Borough of which 475 have been empty for over 2 years and are being charged a Premium rate for Council Tax (as at 01.10.18).
-Contact has been made with all owners of long term empty properties and as a direct result of that intervention, 148 long term empty properties were brought back into use in 2017/8.
+- 4.1 Tackling empty properties supports the key priorities in the Council's Corporate Plan and the Empty Property Strategy. - 4.2 There are currently around 2,897 empty properties (4.7% of the total stock) in the Borough, of which 1,989 (3.2%) are classified as empty and unfurnished.
+393 of those homes have stood empty for over 2 years and are being charged a Premium rate for Council Tax (as at 02.11.20).
+Contact has been made with many owners of long term empty properties and as a direct result of that intervention, 764 empty properties were brought back into use in 2019/20.
 However, as quickly as properties are removed from the empty property list, others are added to it. - 4.3 Continued efforts are required to ensure that properties are empty for a minimum period of time and the Council's message that long term empty properties will not be tolerated continues to be communicated. - 4.4 There are currently no grant funding opportunities available to support empty homes refurbishment (previous HCA initiatives ended in March 2015).
 Direct support and signposting is offered to help owners to bring their properties back into use.
-Where owners are unwilling or unable to bring their properties back into use, enforcement action is considered to be the most appropriate course of action to be taken. - 4.5 Engagement with the known relatives of the deceased owner of the property, including an attempt to acquire the property by agreement, has been exhausted and compulsory purchase action is now considered to be the only course of action left to the Council to bring the property back into use. - 4.6 Empty properties in the borough can have negative environmental impacts on neighbourhoods in addition to being a wasted housing resource.
+Where owners are unwilling or unable to bring their properties back into use, enforcement action is considered to be the most appropriate course of action to be taken. - 4.5 Engagement with the owner of the property has been exhausted and compulsory purchase action is now considered to be the only course of action left to the Council to ensure that the property is brought back into use. - 4.6 Empty properties in the borough can have negative environmental impacts on neighbourhoods in addition to being a wasted housing resource.
 At neighbourhood level, empty properties attract fly tipping, crime, arson and nuisance.
-It is a priority to tackle these problems through enforcement as part of the wider effort to improve neighbourhoods and prevent blight. - 4.7 Bringing empty properties back into use creates extra accommodation for rent or sale and could also generate additional income for the Council via New Homes Bonus (NHB) payment. - 4.8 Proposed CPO action for this property will be funded through the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme.
-This project has a capital budget of £495,000 including an increase to budget of £23,000 for capital receipts received on the sale of properties that are recycled back into the project.
-The property is expected to be valued at less than £30,000 and there are currently £113,450 of uncommitted funds available within the project to support the making of individual CPO's. - 4.9 Once acquired by CPO, the property will be offered for sale via a local estate agent to the highest bidder with preference given to buyers who intend to owner/occupy the property once renovated.
+It is a priority to tackle these problems through enforcement as part of the wider effort to improve neighbourhoods and prevent blight. - 4.7 Bringing empty properties back into use creates extra accommodation for rent or sale and could also generate additional income for the Council via New Homes Bonus (NHB) payment. - 4.8 The costs will be funded from the Neighbourhood Intervention Fund which is part of the Council's Housing Capital Programme; there are sufficient uncommitted funds available within the programme to support the making of this individual CPO. - 4.9 Once acquired by CPO, the property will be offered for sale via a local estate agent to the highest bidder with preference given to buyers who intend to owner/occupy the property once renovated.
 A building licence will be granted to the buyer and formal sale is completed once the property has been renovated to the Council's required standard.
-This approach also encourages the use of local labour and local spend. - 4.10 To date, 17 properties have been acquired using Neighbourhood Intervention Project funding.
-Of these, 13 have been successfully refurbished and 4 are in the process of being refurbished.
-A further 2 properties will be in the Council's possession within 4 weeks.
+This approach also encourages the use of local labour and local spend.

+4.10 To date, 23 properties have been acquired using Neighbourhood Intervention Project funding.
+Of these, 17 have been successfully refurbished and occupied and 4 are in the process of being refurbished following the exchange of contracts.
+2 properties are with our legal department awaiting exchange of contracts.